 Otolaryngology Residency Overview

-The teaching faculty: There are currently six staff assigned to Wilford Hall and four assigned to Brooke with fellowship trained staff in Head and Neck Oncology, Neuro-otology, Pediatric, and Facial Plastic and Reconstructive Surgery.
+The teaching faculty: We have some of the best teaching faculty in the world.
+There are currently 16 ENT staff assigned to the San Antonio Military Medical Center.
+Subspecialty representation is particularly strong: 4 fellowship trained staff in Head and Neck Oncology, 3 in Neuro-otology, 1 Pediatric, 2 Facial Plastic and Reconstructive Surgery, 2 sleep medicine, 2 Rhinology, 1 Laryngologist, and 1 Generalist.
 All the faculty surgeons practice general Otolaryngology in addition to their fields of specialty interest.

 Third year residents are expected to become increasingly involved in patient care decisions, both as a team member and independently.
-They act as a team leader during any absence of the senior resident and are expected to actively supervise students, interns and junior residents.
+They act as a team leader during any absence of the chief resident and are expected to actively supervise students, interns and junior residents.
 Major clinical segments of this year include rotations concentrating on Head and Neck oncology, Otology, and in the clinic OR concentrating on nasal and facial plastic surgery.
-A major didactic segment of this year includes concentrated study of Head and Neck pathology at the AFIP.
 They are responsible for completing data collection for the resident research project initiated during the PGY-3 year.